VinhhDo/IE7500_milestone2/README.md

 IE7500
 Prema Parks, Vincent Do

+Financial websites in original dataset blocked our automated scraping tools, we manually collected the article text for this submission.
+The project pipeline is fully built to handle this text now, and we will extend the dataset with more URLs later.

 ## 📌 Project Model Development Overview

 Manually tracking earnings reports and market updates across dozens of live links is inefficient.
 This tool automates the entire text processing lifecycle: